 4. Create a budget

 No matter how good your intentions are or how much you want to improve your finances, if you don’t know how you’re spending your money, you can’t reach your goals.
-If you don’t already have a budget, you need to create one to guide your spending.
+If you don’t already have a budget, you need to create a budget now to guide your spending.

 5. Sell stuff you don’t want or need